lilli-bot/Froschwanderung/README.md

 really like a particular image OR that no good contenders happened to be selected in a particular user session.

-To mitiage this, we are introducing a
+To mitigate this, we are introducing a
-**penality factor** for subsequent wins.
+**penalty factor** for subsequent wins.
 That means, the more often in a row an image has won, the less information we obtain about its general success and the more information about the particular user's preference.
 Thus, to account for the diminishing general validity of a win streak of a particular image, we are